mhorga/mhorga.github.io/_posts/2016-06-14-what-s-new-in-graphics-and-games-at-wwdc-2016.markdown

 ---
 published: false
-title: What's new about graphics and games at WWDC 2016
+title: What's new in graphics and games at WWDC 2016
 layout: post
 ---